-Keith is the President and CEO of Jet AirWerks, LLC, a FAA Part 145 repair station focusing on repair and overhaul of GE and CFMI commercial jet engines.
-The company is located in Arkansas City, Kansas.
+Keith is the founder & CEO of Jet AirWerks, LLC, an FAA Part 145 repair station focusing on repair and overhaul of GE and CFMI commercial jet engines.
+The company is in Arkansas City, Kansas.

-Kansas Board of Regents: Postsecondary Technical Education Authority (TEA) Board Vice Chair.
+Kansas Board of Regents: Postsecondary Technical Education Authority (TEA) Board Chair.

 He served in the US Navy from 1975 until his honorable discharge with the rank of Aviation Machinist Mate First-Class (E-6) in 1985.

 Keith was a P-3 Orion jet engine mechanic and a Flight Engineer/2nd Mech.
 Served with VP-9, NS Rota, Spain and VP-68 with multiple foreign deployments as well as TAD’s to Adak, Alaska and the USS Nimitz (CVN68).

-In 1979, Keith received the Navy and Marine Corps Medal for his heroic actions in saving the lives of a fellow sailor and her child from a gas-filled home while stationed in Rota, Spain.
+In 1979, Keith received the Navy and Marine Corps Medal for his heroic actions in saving the lives of a fellow sailor and her child from a gas-filled home.

-Keith worked to pass state and federal legislation protecting the military death gratuity payment during a federal government shutdown and is currently working to create a Veterans Treatment Court in Sedgwick County, Kansas.
+Keith worked to pass state and federal legislation protecting the military death gratuity during a federal government shutdown (HR1928, 115th) and is currently working to create a Veterans Treatment Court in Sedgwick County, Kansas.

 Keith has been a stage and screen actor, writer and filmmaker – in addition to several screenplays and numerous acting roles to his credit, Keith wrote and produced "Miles Apart", a feature film released in Hong Kong in 2000.

-For over 20 years, Keith was an avid marathon runner, running six full marathons and countless other road races as well as racing to the top of Pikes Peak multiple times.
+For over 20 years, Keith was a marathon runner, running six full marathons and countless other road races as well as racing to the top of Pikes Peak multiple times.